Here's a look at some of the facts thrown around during the debate. We found some facts, some fictions, some not quite facts and some mostly fictions.

 But The Trump Organization has 22,450 employees, according to this CNN Money article.

 Obama Fact Check #3: Romney Would Raise Defense Spending - 10:04 p.m.: President Obama: This is where there is a difference because Governor Romney's central economic plan calls for a 5 trillion dollar tax cut on top of the extension of the Bush tax cuts so that is another trillion dollars.
 (11) And two trillion dollars in additional military spending that the military hasn't asked for.

 The Romney campaign has said that it would like to see spending for Defense increased to 4% of GDP.
 In May, Travis Sharp from the Center for a New American Security worked for CNN Money to calculate that raising defense spending to that percentage of GDP would be the same as $2.1 trillion in additional spending over the next 10 years.

-Obama appears to be saying that the military hasn’t asked for that spending because the Department of Defense has submitted budgets based on strategic interests that are in line with Obama administration cuts over the next decade.
+I believe Obama is saying that the military hasn't asked for that spending because the Department of Defense has submitted budgets based on strategic interests that are in line with Obama administration cuts over the next decade.

 On the Romney campaign website you find this quote:

 • Requires spending cuts of approximately $500 billion per year in 2016 assuming robust economic recovery with 4% annual growth, and reversal of irresponsible Obama-era defense cuts